jonasjberg/filetags/utils/README.md

 filetags utils
 ================================================================================
-Simple utility script for working with filetags.
+Simple utility scripts for working with filetags.

 Written by Jonas Sjöberg in 2016
     jomeganas@gmail.com